epikulski/digitalarchive/docs/source/quickstart.rst

     >>> len(docs.all())
     656

-Searching for a record by its ID always returns a single record and ignores any other keyword arguments.
+Searching for a record by its ``id`` always returns a single record and ignores any other keyword arguments.

     >>>  from digitalarchive import Document
     >>> test_search = Document.match(id="175898")